neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/resources.md

 # Resources

+This section provides articles and videos providing background and technical detail on extracellular electrophysiology data preprocessing and analysis.

-This section is by no means exhaustive, representing only a small collection of resources that researchers at the SWC have found useful in getting started.
+This section is by no means exhaustive, please feel free to [get in contact](community.md) to suggest additions to this page.

 ## General Introduction

-Below are a selection of papers that give a general background and overview of the extracellular electrophysiology landscape:
+Below are a selection of papers that give a history and overview of the extracellular electrophysiology landscape:

 [Steinmetz NA et al. (2018).
 Challenges and opportunities for large-scale electrophysiology with Neuropixels probes. *Current Opinion in Neurobiology*.](https://pubmed.ncbi.nlm.nih.gov/29444488/)